My apologies for this in advance. I say this because the subject below might include some sensitive material. But hey, this is why I come here.

 I thought my life would be easier if I made more money.
 I believed my life would be better if I had more talent.
 I would be included more and wanted more if I was more appealing or better looking, or cooler because above all things, I have always wanted to be cool.

 I always wanted to be the one that walked in a room and people took notice without me feeling uncomfortable or unsure.
 I spent many years feeling concerned about outside opinions and the acceptance from others (including myself).

 Safe to say that mathematically speaking, since there is always a beginning and an end, the meat between the two is the life we live.

 Some have longer lifespans than others.
 Some have control over the content of their lives and some are subjects of circumstance.
-Yet, there are some that make it a life-choices to fill their in-between with as much substance as humanly possible.
+Yet, there are some that make it a life-choice to fill their in-between with as much substance as humanly possible.

 There is a boy named Zach Sobiech.

 He wrote a song called Clouds.
 Maybe you’ve heard of it or maybe you haven’t.
 Either way Zach lived a short life.
 He died from cancer.
 He was only 18.